tedl57/joomla-com_ppipnlistener/README.md

 # joomla-com_ppipnlistener
-Backend Joomla! component to listen for PayPal IPN messages and respond.
+Joomla! component to listen for PayPal IPN messages and respond.